 The Law of Giving and Receiving is about understanding the natural flow of life, and Cat/Cow, a simple sequence of two poses, helps us connect to this flow via the breath, Platt-Finger explains.
 When we breathe in, we are receiving oxygen and prana, which is the life force energy that enlivens and animates us.
 When we breathe out, we are releasing carbon dioxide and other toxins, and encouraging the process of letting go.
 If we breathe in too much, we are taking in too much air and over exaggerating the backbend in Cow pose.
 Energetically, this might mean that we are attaching too much to receptivity and are fearful of letting go, surrendering, or giving back.
 Conversely, if we are breathing out too much, we might be fearful of taking in new things.
 Notice what is more challenging for you, and work to create a rhythm and a flow so that the length of the inhale matches the length of the exhale and you can move with ease.

 Come on to all fours and place your wrists under your shoulders and your knees under your hips.
 Spread your fingers comfortably wide and press into the thumb and forefinger.
 On the inhalation (Cow), curl your toes into the mat, reach the center of your chest forward, lift the sit bones up, and move the gaze forward and up.
 Keep the back of the neck long.
 On the exhalation (Cat), press the top of the feet into the mat, draw your navel up toward your spine, and round your lumbar spine.
+This is a great exercise for the spine (particularly the lumbar area).
+I know someone who had surgery on their spine and this position really helped them.
+However, if you're often experiencing pain and discomfort in the back area, find out more about lumbar spine surgery.
 Keep your shoulders away from your ears.
 Continue this on your own for about 3–5 rounds.
 See if you can allow the breath to initiate the movement and the movement to follow the breath.

 Enhance the pose: